-Pre Graduate Novice A is open to experienced handlers in their first year of Pre Graduate Novice dog training.
-This class is open to exhibitors in their 1st year of Pre-Graduate Obedience training with no prior experience in Pre-Graduate Obedience training. .
+This class is open to exhibitors in their 1st year of Pre-Graduate Obedience training with no prior experience in Pre-Graduate Obedience training.
+Exhibitors and dogs may only compete in Pre-Graduate Novice A for one year.
 The exercises in this class have been modified from AKC guidelines to better meet the needs of 4-H youth.
-See below for an explanation of the Pre Graduate Novice exercises.
+See below for an explanation of the Pre-Graduate Novice exercises.

+Exercise Points

 Heel on Leash 40

 Moving Stand for Exam (off leash) 30

 Heel Free and Figure Eight (inanimate objects will be used for Fig. 8) 40

 Moving Drop on Recall 30

 Recall over Broad Jump 30

 Group Exercise - Sit Stay off Leash (1 minute) (group size may be limited) 15

 Group Exercise - Down Stay off Leash(1 minute) (group size may be limited) 15

 Total Points 200

-CLASS #517: Pre Graduate Novice B
+CLASS #517: Pre-Graduate Novice B